gpamitranjit/spring-boot/spring-boot-microservices-example/spring-boot-cloud-config-server/readme.txt

 Then you have to copy the file content of "id_rsa" and paste as the value of private-key for below config server property

 "spring.cloud.config.server.git.privateKey"

+symmetric key encryption is achieved using below configuration in .properties file

+"encrypt.key"